Chart Color Schemes

 Dawesville lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the population of the Dawesville statistical area (Lv2) is estimated at around 9,105.
-This reflects an increase of 1,962 people since the 2021 Census, which reported a population of 7,143.
-The change was inferred from AreaSearch's estimate of 8,718 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 557 validated new addresses since the Census date.
-This level of population equates to a density ratio of 713 persons per square kilometer.
-Dawesville's growth rate of 27.5% since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 75.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+As of Feb 2026, the population of Dawesville is estimated at around 9,108, reflecting an increase of 1,965 people since the 2021 Census.
+This growth represents a 27.5% increase from the previous population count of 7,143 people.
+The change was inferred from AreaSearch's resident population estimate of 8,718 following examination of the latest ERP data release by the ABS in June 2024 and an additional 557 validated new addresses since the Census date.
+This level of population results in a density ratio of 713 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+Dawesville's growth since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+This growth was primarily driven by interstate migration contributing approximately 75.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends forecast a significant increase in the top quartile of statistical areas analysed by AreaSearch.
-The Dawesville (SA2) is expected to grow by 2,183 persons to 2041, reflecting an increase of 18.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and utilising growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data) to estimate future population trends.
+An above median population growth is projected for statistical areas across the nation, with Dawesville expected to grow by 2,193 persons to 2041, reflecting an increase of 18.1% in total over the 17 years.

 Frequently Asked Questions - Population